 Students who enroll in Project Lead the Way (PLTW) courses may be eligible to earn college credit.
 This varies by college and is dependent on the student initiating the conversation and sharing this information with the college.
 To learn more about how PLTW courses may transfer as college credit, reach out directly to the institution.
-Here are <a href="https://www.uww.numer.com/www.numer.com
+Here are UW-Oshkosh and UW-Platteville policies on the transfer of credit.

-EARLY COLLEGE CREDIT PROGRAM The Early College Credit Program provides an opportunity for students in grades 11 and 12 to enroll in post-secondary institutions (college and universities) pre-approved courses that are not available in the high school curriculum.
+EARLY COLLEGE CREDIT PROGRAM

+The Early College Credit Program provides an opportunity for students in grades 11 and 12 to enroll in post-secondary institutions (college and universities) pre-approved courses that are not available in the high school curriculum.
 Courses are taken for both high school and college credit.
 Student admission is contingent on meeting entrance requirements and the availability of space.
 Student's grades in these courses will be calculated in their high school grade point average.